blacklightpy/vaultofknowledge/Timeline of Geological History.md

 The GTS is divided into chronostratigraphic units and their corresponding geochronologic units.

-Chronostraigraphy is a part of stratigraphy.
+- Chronostraigraphy is a part of stratigraphy.
 Stratigraphy is the branch of geology concerned with the study of rock layers (strata) and layering (stratification).
-Chronostratigraphy is one of the three subdivisions of stratigraphy, dealing with the
+- Chronostratigraphy is one of the three subdivisions of stratigraphy (the other two being lithostratigraphy and biostratigraphy), dealing with placing an absolute age to rock strata.
+-